 Test Hormones

 I knew Sprinkle was in heat, but I couldn’t figure out why.
 A quick Google search answered my question: Ovarian Remnant Syndrome.
-Sometimes, a small piece of ovarian tissue is left behind from a spay.
+After a spay, a small piece of ovarian tissue can get left behind.
 But what could a small piece of tissue do?
 Create heat-like symptoms.
 That seemed like the most likely culprit.

 The next step would be to get a blood test to check Sprinikle’s hormones.
 The results would tell us if there was ovarian tissue remaining.
 The results came a week later: Positive for ovarian tissue in Sprinkle.

 This is more complicated than it seems because the vet who did her first surgery searched for ovarian tissue and didn’t find any.
 This means the tissue could be literally ANYWHERE in the abdomen – even a layer of fat.
 We needed to wait for Sprinkle to be at the peak of her heat cycle to perform the surgery.
-Ovarian tissue is inflamed while a cat is in heat, making it easier to spot.
+It’s easier to spot inflamed ovarian tissue that occurs during heat.

 Surgery Surprise

 Once I saw she was trying to get one of my residents to mate with her, I arranged her surgery.
 Her hormones were undoubtedly at a high level.
-I was so nervous the day of Sprinkle’s surgery, because I was concerned the rando ovarian tissue would not be located.
+I was so nervous the day of Sprinkle’s surgery.
+What if they couldn’t locate the rando ovarian tissue?
 Fortunately, I knew the vet who was performing the 2nd surgery, Dr. Morgan Shafer, and I was confident in her abilities.

 Sprinkle had a congenial defect with one of her ovaries.
-An ovary is attached to the cervix with a horn (the long tube the egg passes through).
+A horn (long tube egg passes through) attaches an ovary to the cervix.
 On the left side, Sprinkle had an ovary with a horn.
-On the right side, Sprinkle had an ovary, but there wasn’t a horn, and the ovary wasn’t attached to the cervix.
-In place of the horn was a large fluid-filled sac … like REALLY big.
+However, the vet found Sprinkle’s right ovary lacked a horn and didn’t attach to the cervix.
+A massive fluid-filled sac had formed where the horn should have been … like REALLY big.
 Without removal, the sac would have eventually caused an infection in the uterus and it would have been life threatening.
 Just reason 8,731 to spay your pet.

 The congenial defect contributed to the vet missing the ovaries during surgery the first time.
-When the spay tool is inserted, it’s pushed to the right side, to grab the horn.
-Since Sprinkle’s defect was there was no horn on the right side, the tool didn’t grab anything.
-The left side is the spleen, so the tool must be used with great care on that side, to prevent bleeding.
-That’s what caused them to be missed.
+The spay tool is inserted and pushed to the right side to grab the horn.
+Because of Sprinkle’s defect, there was no horn on the right side and the tool didn’t grab anything.
+The tool is gently inserted on the left side because the spleen is there, so there isn’t a lot of digging around.
+That’s how it was missed.

 Good Prognosis